openid/connect/openid-4-vc-security-and-trust-1_0.md

 End-User properly according to the expectations of the Verifier (which may be defined in a specification, trust framework, or by convention).

+The Verifier trusts in the Integrity of Claims as described above.
+It is obvious that the Issuer must not issue false claims about the End-User.

 > **Security Requirement I-20:** The Issuer must only put correct and up-to-date claims about the End-User into the Credential where verified data is expected.